Article | Last updated: 17/09/2021 | Ministry of Culture

-The Ministry of local government and modernisation has the overall responsibility for the coordination of the State’s Sami policy.
-The Ministry of Culture has the responsibility for the implementation of the government’s Sami policy relevant to their sectors.
+The Ministry of Local Government and Modernisation has overall responsibility for the coordination of national Sami policy.
+The Ministry of Culture has sectoral responsibility for Sami art and culture.

-The Ministry of Culture has the overall responsibility for the cultural- and language policy in Norway.
+The Ministry of Culture has overall responsibility for cultural policy in Norway.